accel-brain/accel-brain-code/Deep-Learning-by-means-of-Design-Pattern/README.md

     r_batch_size=-1  # if `r_batch_size` > 0, the function of `dbm.learn` is a kind of reccursive learning.
 )
 ```

+The function of `computable_loss` is computing the reconstruction error. `MeanSquaredError` is-a `ComputableLoss`, which is so-called Loss function.

 ### Extract reconstruction error rate.